NickelFace/OTUS-Network-Architect/8.VxLAN. Multipod/Home Work.md

 # VxLAN.
 Multipod

-Цель:
+Target:

-Настроить L2 связанность по технологии Multipod
+Set up L2 connectivity using Multipod technology

-В этой  самостоятельной работе мы ожидаем, что вы самостоятельно:
+In this independent work we expect you to:

-1. Настроите BGP peering между Spine в одной зоне и во второй
+1. Configure BGP peering between Spine in one zone and in the second

-2. Все клиенты имеют L2/L3 связанность
+2. All clients have L2/L3 connectivity

 ![](img/Scheme.png)

-**Настройка NEXUS:**
+**NEXUS Setup:**

 <details>
   <summary>NXOS1</summary>